anuragreddygv323/MarchMachineLearningMadness2015/README.md

-## MarchMachineLearningMadness2015
+## March Machine Learning Mania 2015
-Predict the 2015 NCAA Basketball Tournament, hosted on Kaggle http://www.kaggle.com/c/march-machine-learning-mania-2015
+Predict the 2015 NCAA Basketball Tournament, hosted on Kaggle http://www.kaggle.com/c/march-machine-learning-mania-2015.
+This placed 24th in this Machine Learning competition.

 -NCAA2015Main.R contains all the important analyses, modeling and predictions.
 Please refer to this script for the imporant parts.